 - The auction doesn't have any items.
 When this is the case, it's most common that the item description was entered into the Auction Information section.
 You'll need to create an item by clicking the Add Auction Item button in the Admin Controls menu.
 Bidding will be available on the item pages when items have been added to a running auction.

 Absolutely!
 You can upload images from anywhere on the internet!
 If you have the links for your images, enter them on the image upload page and we'll work our magic to upload them for you.
 This is a convenient feature which saves you from the time consuming process of downloading images from the internet, saving them on your computer, then finding/selecting/uploading them.

-Once your auction has the Payment Collection feature turned on and a payment account linked, winning bidders will be able to submit payment online from their invoice page.
-The system sends winning bidder notifications which contain a link to the winning bidder’s invoice page.
+Once your auction has the Payment Collection feature turned on and a payment account connected, winning bidders will be able to submit payment online from their invoice page.
+The system sends winning bidder notifications which contain a link to the winning bidder's invoice page.
 Invoices display the items won, the winning bid amounts, the total amount due, and a payment button.
 Winning bidders can click the payment button to pay with a credit card, debit card, eCheck, or PayPal account.
-When a payment is submitted, it is immediately deposited into the linked payment account and then the 32auctions transaction fee is automatically transferred from the linked account to 32auctions.
-Auction administrators can view a winning bidder’s invoice by clicking on the bidder’s name on the Sales Summary page.
+When a payment is submitted, it is immediately deposited into the connected payment account and then the transaction fees (32auctions and payment processor) are automatically paid from the connected payment account.
+Auction administrators can view a winning bidder's invoice by clicking the Invoice links on the Sales Summary page.